WEBINAR How Mitchells and Butlers Improves Speed to Market with Bynder and Wrike Tuesday June 6th, 2023

 What should brand guidelines include?

-1. Information about your brand’s history, mission, values, and vision
+• Company information: Details of your brand’s history, mission, values, and vision.

-2. Guidelines on logo usage including color palette, file format(s), minimum and maximum sizes, contexts, spacing, and usage permissions e.g where it should and shouldn’t appear
+• Logo design and use: Guidelines on logo usage, including color palette, file format(s), minimum and maximum sizes, contexts, spacing, and usage permissions, such as where images should and shouldn’t appear.

 Effective brand guidelines are those that can be shared and understood easily by anyone involved in communicating your brand—both internally and externally.